PDavid/UrlShortener/README.md

 UrlShortener
 ============

-An URL shortener with Java web technology
+An URL shortener written in Java.